 - Albergue Liberanos Domine in Rabe de las Calzadas

-- Hostel Xarma in Pamplona – fewer people to a room, mens, womens or mixed dorms with kitchen and lounge, helpful and friendly host, 5 mins walk to city centre.
+- Hostel Xarma in Pamplona – fewer people to a room (dormitories consit of mens, womens or mixed) , there is a kitchen and lounge and a very helpful and friendly host.
+It takes 5 mins to walk to the city centre.

 - Albergue A Reboleira in Fonfría a quaint town on the hilltop, a wonderful little discovery, private rooms are an option.